gchq/gaffer-docker/docker/gaffer-rest/README.md

 2. official release
 3. branch

-To use a release or branch, set the GAFFER_VERSION property in env before running the `docker-compose build` command.
+To use a release or branch, set the GAFFER_VERSION property in env before running the `docker compose build` command.

 We also provide the option to include custom libraries in the /jars/lib directory.
 These will be added to the classpath at runtime.